-To read the data from above circuit we are using an opto-coupler to decouple the grounds:
+In order to read data from the receiver we are using an opto-coupler to decouple the grounds:

 e.g.: reading data-output with an Arduino connected via USB to a computer adds a big capacitive-plate to the circuit.
 If the computer is connected to earth-ground (connected charger) the circuit directly grounds to earth and therefore changes its behavior (usually it becomes more sensitive)

-The opto-coupler may be skipped when reading data-output directly with a micro-controller (e.g. Attiny) with no other device connected.
+The opto-coupler may be skipped when reading data-output directly with a micro-controller (e.g. Attiny).

 In any way, decoupling the receiver circuit i a good idea.

-(take care if you measure the circuit to use the correct ground)
+(take care if you want to measure the circuit itself to use the correct ground)

-Data is encoded using OOK – On-Off-Keying where a Logic 1 turns the signal on and a Logic 0 turns the signal off.
+Data is encoded using On-Off-Keying (OOK) where a Logic 1 turns the carrier-wave on and a Logic 0 turns the carrier-wave off.
 For the workshop we are using a period of 200 microseconds for one bit.
 Using a carrier frequency of 333kHz a logic 1 contains ~66 cycles of the carrier wave, enough time to be sure we got a high-bit.
-This allows a datarate of about 5000 bit per seconds.
+This allows a data-rate of about 5000 bit per seconds.
 To identify the start of incoming data we send a 8-bit preamble in the form of 10101010.
 Only when this preamble is detected the decoder accepts bits as data.